kodyrouse/redux-honey/README.md

 # 🍯 Redux-Honey 🍯
-A plugin that makes it *a lot* sweeter to work with advanced redux 🥰
+A library that makes it *a lot* sweeter to work with advanced redux 🥰

 # Problems With Plain Redux
 In a lot of ways, redux is *fantastic* at what it does.
 The problems begin to arise when your application starts scaling - files become *littered* with unnecessary boilerplate code and your store quickly becomes a complicated mess.
 It hurts my soul.
 This is where ```redux-honey``` comes to the rescue 🙌